com-480-data-visualization/project-2023-high-dimensional-explorers/README.md

 We will submit also a trained network on this problem to give a self-contained example.

+To train an RL agent to solve the cartpole problem, just run `cartpole/cartpole_policy_gradient_simple.py`.

 [^2] The tornado server that backs Bokeh can occasionally get into a bad state.
 A good way to hard-reset it is (assuming it was started on